Justsecret123/Twitter-sentiment-analysis/README.md

 # Data collection (tweets about Messi and Ronaldo)

-- Collected usinf the Twitter API
+- Collected using the Twitter API
 - Scripts for searching and saving 10.000*n tweets containing a keyword : [Tweets about Messi](Scripts/search_n_times_100_messi_tweets.py) & [Tweets about Ronaldo](Scripts/search_n_times_100_ronaldo_tweets.py)

-> **NOTE: Executing these scripts requires a developper account, as well as a bearer_token stored into a text file which path is manually given into the code, or exported as en environment variable**
+> **NOTE: Executing these scripts requires a developer account, as well as a bearer_token stored into a text file whose path is manually given into the code, or exported as an environment variable**

 # Libraries